Phase One: Altus AFB hosts Fort Sill Soldiers for mobility training

 |Downloads:

-This work, Phase One: Altus AFB hosts Fort Sill Soldiers for mobility training [Image 3 of 3], by SrA Miyah Gray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Phase One: Altus AFB hosts Fort Sill Soldiers for mobility training, by Amn Lauren Torres, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.